Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 The same task may appear on different pages if:

 - Dynamic overlap is used (incremental relabeling, IRL).
 As an example, let's say there were 5 tasks on a page.
 For 4 of them, responses coincided and the common response was counted as correct.
-The fifth task was mixed into another set because it didn't get into the final response and it needs to be <q>reassessed</q>.
+The fifth task was mixed into another set because it didn't get into the final response and it needs to be "reassessed".
 - Different tasks have different overlap.
 Tasks with higher overlap will be additionally shown in sets with the other remaining tasks in the pool.
 - If a [quality control rule](../../glossary.md#quality-control-rules-ru) changes a task's overlap, it will appear in a different set.